AustinMatherne/thinX/README.md

 ### Comply with UTR

 The UTR utility adds each namespace supplied in the units.ini configuration file and searches the selected instance document for measures which match those defined in units.ini.
 If a match is found under a different namespace, the prefix for the proper namespace is used, and the capitalization of the measure is corrected if necessary.

-### Remove Unused Labels

-The Unused Labels utility searches the corresponding label linkbase of the selected instance document for labels which are not used in the corresponding presentation linkbase.
-All unused labels are removed and logged.

-### Duplicate Calculations

-The Duplicate Calculations utility searches the corresponding calculation linkbase of the selected instance document for duplicate calculation relationships.
-All duplicate calculations, including subsets, are logged.

 [1]: http://scottchacon.com/2011/08/31/github-flow.html